What is revenue operations?

 However, this often does not mean that marketing will create the sales messages.
 Instead, they should have clearly assigned, measurable responsibilities that contribute to the overall success of the full funnel.

-Sales engagement programs encourage predictability and data-confidence
+Sales execution programs encourage predictability and data-confidence

-Each strategy you choose within your sales engagement program should tie to the goals you’ve created.
+Each strategy you choose within your sales execution program should tie to the goals you’ve created.
 Sales reps should be trained to follow “approved” sales plays that tie to your key goals so all of your activities contribute to your core objectives.

 To track progress, you will integrate your CRM with your SEP, allowing data to flow back and forth between both tools, updating every CRM record with the sales activities happening in your SEP.
 This creates reliable, actionable data in your chosen “source of truth,” or system of record, in real-time.